KirilDan/leetcode/README.md

 # leetcode

-Python Solutions for Leetcode
+## About me

-My solutions to the "leetcode" problems can be found here
+Hi, I'm Kiril and here you can find my solutions to the "leetcode" problems.